OWOX/BigQuery-integrations/https/README.md

 1. Go to [Cloud Functions](https://console.cloud.google.com/functions/) and click on the function you created to open the **Function details**.
 2. Click **View logs** in the top bar and see the latest logs at the levels *Error* and *Critical*.

-Usually, these errors are caused by the issues with accessing the FTPS server, the BigQuery access, or errors in the imported file.
+Usually, these errors are caused by the issues with accessing the HTTPS server, the BigQuery access, or errors in the imported file.

 ## Limitations